aidenprice/LandgateAPITest-Journal-Article/LandgateAPITest Journal Article.md

 ### Google Apps Engine Web Service

 The ideal for any web service is to present the latest available data to requesters.
-LandgateAPITest presents statistics, maps and analysis on objects in the datastore at request time.
+LandgateAPITest presents statistics, maps, and analysis on objects in the datastore at request time.
 End users need not await final reports but can check on the status of a testing campaign whenever they wish.

 The web application should analyse EndpointTest results and not just represent them.
 Generating actionable information from pure data has much more value to the end user.
 LandgateAPITest's charts offer in-depth analysis and proper scientific methodology.